 Now, the reef is fighting against 5 pending port developments brought on by Australia’s mining industry.

 VeniceKnown as a city of exceptional architecture and sheer works of genius, Venice floats with 118 islands in the lagoon waters.
 The place contains history back to the since 5th century AD, and also hold the works artists, such as Tintoretto, Giorgione, and Titian.

 Threats to its integrity include industrialisation, which requires the city to transform and adjust with the times, increased tourism and the rising sea levels due to global warming.

 The Dead SeaAlso known as the Salt Sea, the Dead Sea is considered as the lowest point and the deepest hypersaline lake on Earth.
-Its high saline waters are known to for its therapeutic effect.
+Its high saline waters are known for its therapeutic effect.
 Therefore, tourism in the area is on the increase.